 The Patient Protection and Affordable Care Act (ACA, P.L.
 111-148, as amended) made a number of changes to Medicaid.
 Perhaps the most widely discussed is the expansion of eligibility to adults with incomes up to 138 percent of the federal poverty level (FPL).
-Originally a requirement, the Supreme Court ruling in June 2012 effectively made the Medicaid expansion an option.
+Originally a requirement, the June 2012 Supreme Court ruling in National Federation of Independent Business v.
+Sebelius effectively made the Medicaid expansion an option.
 To date, more than half of states have opted to expand.

 Beyond the Medicaid expansion, the ACA sought to increase the number of Americans with health insurance by providing new premium tax credits for the purchase of private health insurance and made a number of reforms to the private insurance market, such as eliminating preexisting condition exclusions and establishing annual limits on out-of-pocket costs.
 The law also allowed young adults to remain on their parents’ insurance plans up to age 26 and required most individuals to secure minimum essential coverage.